 Considering the numerous loopholes highlighted in this guide, you have a good chance of winning the debt collection lawsuit against you.
 However, you also stand a good chance of losing the case, resulting in devastating effects on your finances.
 It all depends on how deep your knowledge of the legal system runs.

-Hiring a debt attorney will considerably improve your chances of winning the debt collection lawsuit.
+Hiring an attorney will considerably improve your chances of winning the lawsuit.
 However, this depends on your attorney’s level of competence and overall knowledge of the financial law system.

 It is therefore advisable to hire an attorney who is affordable and meets the quality standards outlined below.